isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/trade-first.md

 This section guides companies who wish to perform a TradeFIRST self-assessment under specific business operations mentioned below.

 **Companies with Multiple Sites and/or Multiple Schemes**

 There will only be one assessment for the company regardless of the number of schemes it applies for.
-Therefore, the self-assessment checklist should be filled in relation to all of the company’s operating sites.
+Therefore, the self-assessment checklist should be filled in relation to all of the company’s operating sites and relevant to the schemes that the company is applying for.

 All of its operating sites must be declared in the checklist:

--   Indicate “Yes” if the company meets the criteria for all sites.
+* Indicate “Yes” if the company meets the criteria for all sites.
+It is mandatory to attach all relevant supporting documents.
--   Indicate “No” if none or only some of the sites meet the criteria.
-Indicate the name of the site(s) which meet the criteria in the “Comments” column.
+* Indicate “No” if none or only some of the sites meet the criteria.
+Indicate the name of the site(s) which meet the criteria in the “Remarks” column.

--   Indicate “N.A.” when the criterion is not applicable.
+Note: As a prerequisite, the company must fulfil all the mandatory criteria for all the operating sites.

 **Outsourced Functions**